charlesunknown/CybersecurityandDataPrivacy/Phase 3/auth_test_report.md

 Example format:

-    Can add a resource
+    Can add aresource
-    Can view all users (spec 4)
+	can add reservation
     Can acces api/users
     Can access api/resources
     Can access api/reservation